CITICOLINE Overview Information

 CITICOLINE Side Effects & Safety

-Citicoline seems to be safe when taken short-term (up to 90 days).
+Citicoline is POSSIBLY SAFE when taken by mouth short-term (up to 90 days).
 The safety of long-term use is not known.
 Most people who take citicoline don't experience problematic side effects.
 But some people can have side effects such as trouble sleeping (insomnia), headache, diarrhea, low or high blood pressure, nausea, blurred vision, chest pains, and others.

 The following doses have been studied in scientific research: